 Andy Grove’s book, High Output Management, meticulously dissects a new managerial outlook that shows management as a means to an end.
 According to Grove, effective management is not an end in itself.
-Getting the highest possible output using practical managerial and leadership skills is sure to improve the organization.
+Instead, getting the highest possible output using practical managerial and leadership skills will improve the organization.

-A business manager’s creativity level will help them strike a balance between pursuing managerial excellence and organizational productivity.
+A business manager’s creativity level will help them balance pursuing managerial excellence and organizational productivity.

 4. The New One Minute Manager by Ken Blanchard and Spencer Johnson